A little wizardry fulfills a pledge to The Eliminate Project.

 Story by Danielle Castonzo

-Six years ago, Jennifer Roberts walked into the Colombia, Missouri, Kiwanis Club meeting wearing a wizard hat and holding a stack of Harry Potter books.
+Six years ago, Jennifer Roberts walked into the Columbia, Missouri, Kiwanis Club meeting wearing a wizard hat and holding a stack of Harry Potter books.
 Placing them on the table, she said, “This is how we’re going to make money for The Eliminate Project.”

-Today, she is the “head muggle” for Harry Potter Trivia night, the club’s most popular and magical event of the year.
+Today, she is the “head muggle” for Harry Potter Trivia Night, the club’s most popular and magical event of the year.
 In February, Harry Potter fans of all ages will gather for the sixth time to dress in costume, compete in Harry Potter trivia and raise money for great causes.

 “It’s not your average trivia night,” Roberts says.
 “It’s very magical.
 Almost everybody is in a costume.
 Some people have matching team apparel made.
 They take it very seriously.”